pczhao1210/Azure-IoT-Demo-Python/README.md

 ```

 #### Using Device Provisioning Service to Connect (This can be also used with IoT Central)
+1. Uncomment the DPS part and comment the connection string part
-1. Replace your: </br>
+2. Replace your: </br>
     id_scope: # can be found on your dps frontpage </br>
     registration_id: # define yourself one if using group enrollment or set one uesing individual enrollment </br>
     symmetric_key: # provisioning master key </br>
-2. Edit the Initial Device Twin State like this:
+3. Edit the Initial Device Twin State like this:
 ```
 {
   "tags": {},